ramonberrutti/diy-service-mesh/README.md

 # DIY Service Mesh

-This is a Do-It-Yourself Service Mesh, which is a simple tutorial for understanding the internals of a service mesh.
-The goal of this project is to provide a simple, easy-to-understand reference implementation of a service mesh, which can be used to learn about the various concepts and technologies used by a service mesh like Linkerd.
+This is a Do-It-Yourself Service Mesh, a simple tutorial for understanding the internals of a service mesh.
+This project aims to provide a simple, easy-to-understand reference implementation of a service mesh, which can be used to learn about the various concepts and technologies used by a service mesh like Linkerd.